-High performance computing, parallel computing, computational fluid dynamics, AMR techniques, ALE methods, Monte Carlo methods, manufacturing techniques, heat transfer.
+High performance computing, parallel computing, performance visualization, computational fluid dynamics, Monte Carlo methods, physics, philosophy.

 A. Rape, K. Gott, A. Kulkarni, J. Singh.
 “Composite Thermal Annealed Pyrolytic Graphite (TPG) Heat Spreaders Produced with Field Assisted Sintering Technology (FAST)” Journal of Enhanced Heat Transfer, Vol. 22 (4), 267-280, 2015.